 It is most important that your pet is relaxed and in their favourite place, whether this is out in the garden in the sunshine or on your bed.
 It’s particularly important if your pet would be distressed by being moved.

-Dr Emma will enter your home quietly and spend time letting your pet/s get to know her a little.
+Our lovely vet will enter your home quietly and spend time letting your pet/s get to know her a little.
 During this time, she will talk you through the procedure and address any concerns that you have.
-Once everyone has met and are settled, and you give permission, Dr Emma will then give a sedating injection.
+Once everyone has met and are settled, and you give permission, your pet will then be given a sedating injection.
 When your pet is fast asleep and blissfully unaware, an intravenous catheter will be placed into a vein usually in one of the front legs.
 This is where the overdose of anaesthetic will be given when you are ready.

-There will be a consent form for you to read and sign in order to give Dr Emma permission to euthanase your pet.
+In some cases there will be a consent form for you to read and sign in order to give our vet permission to euthanase your pet.
 This can be a very upsetting thing for you to do but it is a requirement to ensure that you understand exactly what is going on as this is not reversible procedure.
 If you feel too distressed to read and sign it yourself, perhaps a supportive family member could do it for you.

-On average, Dr Emma will be at your house for about an hour during which time your pet will be induced into a deepening sleep in preparation for the catheter to be placed.
+On average, our vet will be at your house for about an hour during which time your pet will be induced into a deepening sleep in preparation for the catheter to be placed.
 When the final lethal injection is given intravenously, it will cause death very quickly and painlessly.

 This is a very common emotion at this time.
 Naturally we are accustomed most of the time to preserving and extending life rather than extinguishing it, so when we find ourselves having to make this decision, it is normal to feel this way.
 Try to focus on the act of euthanasia being a legal, kind and compassionate act.
 Euthanasia literally means ‘a good death’ and we should be courageous and responsible enough to provide our pets with this as well as a good life.